tdurieux/anonymous_github/docs/credential-encryption.md

 Then rerun the preview and follow the legacy-removal, verification and enforcement steps above.
 Do not regenerate encryption keys between runs.

 Recovery contacts GitHub even in preview mode.
-Requests are sequential, paced at least 250 ms apart, with a bounded cache keyed by token hashes.
+Request starts are paced at least 250 ms apart across all workers, with a bounded cache keyed by token hashes that also shares in-flight requests.
 Network failures, rate limits and server errors halt the run (`halted: true`); earlier completed owners may already have been migrated in apply mode.
 Rerunning is safe.